Keyvanhardani/Robots.txt-finder/README.md

-# Robots.txt-finder
-Robots.txt Finder V1 by Keyvan Hardani
+# Robots.txt finder - a crawler for Robots.txt file